How to Apply

 For additional help or information please contact your University’s Early College Coordinator.

 Dual enrollment and Aspirations students may earn a total of up to 6 tuition free credits per semester for a total of 12 per academic year at all public institutions (including Maine’s Public Universities and Maine’s Community Colleges).
 Students are responsible for tuition charges that may be incurred for excess credits.
 Students are responsible for any fees and course costs, including books, not covered by the high school, grant, or other agency funding.
-Please refer to the table below, or contact your University’s Early College Coordinator for specific information on your course and program.
+Please refer to the table below.

 Please note that this table does not include course specific fees such as lab fees that may be incurred.